overview

 narrative testimony and epistemic power

 One of the main ways we share knowledge is through narrative testimony: we tell stories about our experiences in order to make sense of the world and persuade others.
 While these narrative practices are often collaborative, some narrators receive more credibility and respect than others.
 We are studying narrative exchange as an epistemic power game, where narrators seek to “control the narrative”, establishing their own perspective as the only game in town.
 Preliminary evidence suggests that narrators balance multiple communicative goals: to be informative, to strategically shape audiences’ moral impressions, and to be trusted as narrators.
-We are interested in how power relations between narrators and audiences influence which goals narrators prioritize and their success in achieving them, and how culturally dominant narratives reproduce themselves.
+We are interested in how power relations between narrators and audiences influence which goals narrators prioritize and their success in achieving them, how culturally dominant narratives reproduce themselves, and how artificial intelligence can amplify certain ways of knowing at the expense of others.
 Our goal is to illuminate how narrative exchange can stealthily embed particular modes of reasoning, from individual minds to collective consciousness, in ways that tend to reinforce existing power structures – but not inevitably.

 cultural evolution of morality